New @ The Zoo

 Meet The Animals

-Just how long will it take an elephant to eat a watermelon?
-How does an orangutan paint a picture?
-Does his technique different from an elephant or a tapir?
-Do big cats like piñatas?
-Find out the answers to these intriguing questions and a lot more during Animal Enrichment Day at the Houston Zoo.
+Just how long will it take a piranha to eat a fish filet?
+How does a chimpanzee paint a picture?
+How do you bathe an elephant?
+Do big cats like popsicles?
+Find out the answers to these intriguing questions and a lot more during Enrichment Day Presented by Chase.

-During Animal Enrichment Day, Zoo guests will enjoy a rare opportunity to see a wide variety of unique environmental enrichment and training activities.
-See how Andean bears solve a puzzle (Hint: There’s food inside).
-See cheetahs and Anatolian shepherd dogs run the lure course.
-And while you’re at the Zoo, don’t forget to check out our cool keepers during entertaining Meet the Keeper Talks and training demonstrations at exhibits across the Zoo (see schedule below).
+Guests will enjoy a rare opportunity to see a wide variety of unique environmental enrichment and training activities.
+See how the Giraffe herd solves a puzzle (hint: There’s food inside!).
+See Blanco the Alligator pulverize a watermelon.
+And while you’re at the Zoo, don’t forget to check out our cool keepers during special Meet the Keeper Talks and training demonstrations at exhibits across the Zoo (see schedule below).

-But the fun doesn’t end there – Animal Enrichment Day also features enrichment for Zoo guests including games for kids, environmental tips from the Zoo’s Green Practices team and our horticulture experts, and an art gallery featuring unique paintings by Houston Zoo animals.
-Proceeds from art sales benefit Houston Zoo animal enrichment activities.
-Visit the Houston SPCA Adoption Bus and find your new best friend, see the hard working canines from Greater Houston Search Dogs, and meet representatives from The Marine Mammal Stranding Network, Moody Gardens, and the Downtown Aquarium.
+But the fun doesn’t end there!
+Enrichment Day Presented by Chase also features enrichment for Zoo guests including games for kids, environmental tips from the Zoo’s horticulture experts, and enrichment ideas from The Parrot Trust.
+See the hard working canines from Greater Houston Search Dogs, and meet representatives from The Marine Mammal Stranding Network and the Downtown Aquarium.

 10:00 Kipp Aquarium